-tional device/computer used to work interactively on a desktop environment will be referred to as "User Workstation" within the manual.
+Often the Compute Nodes are separated from the computational environment used to work interactively on a graphical desktop (e.g., the workstation of a user).
+The computational device/computer used to work interactively on a desktop environment will be referred to as "User Workstation" within the manual.

-This manual will help to configure and test an existing cluster system or a shared memory environment for operation with CST STUDIO SUITE®, such that simulations using MPI Computing can be performed with best possible performance.
+This manual will help to configure and test an existing cluster system or a shared memory environment for operation with CST Studio Suite®, such that simulations using MPI Computing can be performed with best possible performance.